LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Alternative to SNS or SES
   * In SNS and SES, you manage each message audience, content, and delivery schedule
   * In pinpoint, you create message templates, delivery schedules, highly targeted segments, and full campaigns
-  * Stream events (eg: text delivered) to SNS, Kinesis Firehose, Cloudwatch, etc.
+  * Stream events (eg: text delivered) to SNS, Kinesis Firehose, CloudWatch, etc.

 ### Amazon Rekognition:
   * Find objects, people, text, and scenes in images and videos using ML